cale-inspired/isprtn/content/music.md

 tags = ["Yoga", "Meditation", "Ashtanga Yoga", "Hatha Yoga", "Vinyasa Yoga", "Workshops"]
 +++

-More than 10 years ago I picked up the guitar for the first time.
+I picked up the guitar for the first time as a kid.
 Starting mainly with classical music in finger-picking style, I was about to go through many **different musical stages** - from covering pop songs to German rap to ambient acoustic improvisations.
-All of these are still part of my current musical expression, however, real depth has only come since I have found spiritual access to music.
+All of these are still part of my current musical expression, however, real depth has come since I have found spiritual access to music.

 {{< figure src="/img/pages/music.jpg" title=" "
-alt="Veganes Tapas-Restaurant in Granada: El Piano" >}}
+alt="Musician Cale Alit" >}}

 ### devotion.